litmuschaos/litmus-docs/website/docs/agent-installation.md

 Next, you need to enter LitmusPortal details to login into your LitmusPortal account.
 Fields to be filled in:

-**LitmusPortal UI URL:** Enter the URL used to access the Litmus Portal UI.
+**LimtusPortal UI URL:** Enter the URL used to access the Litmus Portal UI.
 Example, http://172.17.0.2:31696/

 **Username:** Enter your LitmusPortal username.